WordPress/gutenberg/packages/compose/README.md

 The `compose` package is a collection of handy [Hooks](https://reactjs.org/docs/hooks-intro.html) and [Higher Order Components](https://facebook.github.io/react/docs/higher-order-components.html) (HOCs) you can use to wrap your WordPress components and provide some basic features like: state, instance id, pure...

-The `compose` function is an alias to [flowRight](https://lodash.com/docs/#flowRight) from Lodash.
+The `compose` function is inspired by [flowRight](https://lodash.com/docs/#flowRight) from Lodash and works the same way.
 It comes from functional programming, and allows you to compose any number of functions.
 You might also think of this as layering functions; `compose` will execute the last function first, then sequentially move back through the previous functions passing the result of each function upward.

 An example that illustrates it for two functions: